 - Hatari makes it easy to set up an ASCI (an Atari version of the SCSI hardware bus) hard drive – I had a lot of difficulty with this on STeem

-- These require an ASCI hard drive (emulated in this case) and I have never gotten one to work with STeem although many people have
+- Some titles require an ASCI hard drive (emulated in this case) and I have never gotten one to work with STeem although some people have

 - The ASCI drive for Hatari is a file.
 You point Hatari to this file as its hard drive.
 Here is an empty 80MB file for you to start with